Training & Experience

 Over the years, I have had the privilege to work with a vast variety of presentations such as trauma, grief and loss, bereavement, end-of-life spiritual care, depression, anxiety, body image, eating disorders, behavioural therapy, work-related matters, domestic violence, and more.

-My passion in this field has grown over the years, and I have now embarked on a journey as a researcher at the University of Queensland.
-My dissertation aims to understand the spiritual experiences of individuals in the face of anticipatory grief, in this unique transcultural tapestry of Australia.
+My passion in this field has grown over the years, and I decided to spend four years as a researcher at the University of Queensland to better understand grief, traumatic loss, and the impacts on one's sense of culture and spirituality, in this unique transcultural tapestry of Australia.

 "It is this spiritual freedom—which cannot be taken away—that makes life meaningful and purposeful.”